 - innodb_log_file_size

 This is the size of the redo logs.
-The redo logs are used to ensure writes are fast and desirable and also during crash recovery.
+The redo logs used to ensure writes are fast and desirable and also during crash recovery.
 Fortunately, crash recovery performance has stepped forward a lot since Mysql5.5.
 So you can now have good write overall performance and rapid crash recovery.
-Until Mysql5.5 the entire redo log size was restricted to 4GB.
-This has been lifted in Mysql5.6.
+In MySQL 5.5, the entire redo log size was restricted to 4GB, but this limitation was removed in MySQL 5.6.

 - max_connections